JacobLD/EDDB/readme.md

 ![All Systems](https://github.com/JacobLD/EDDB/blob/master/Img/all_systems.PNG)

 The systems file contains all the populated systems in ED.
 There are over 20,000 and can be seen grouped in a long arm cluster.
-This are the only systems we care for because these are the systems that involve commerce!
+These are the only systems we care for because these are the systems that involve commerce!

+Within each system is one or more stations.
+Stations are hubs dedicated to landing space crafts and spending space credits on various goods.
+A player can buy commodities to do trading in addition to buying modules for their ship and even new ship if they have enough credits.

 # Project Goals #
 * Implement similar data across multiple database systems